nillovna/ansible-role-users/README.md

 ## Other

-Tested on ansible 2.0.2.0, vagrant debian and ubuntu.
+Tested on ansible 2.0.2.0, vagrant debian and ubuntu